chrisdurfee/base/README.md

 ## Getting Started

-To begin using the Base Framework in a client-side or server-side rendered project, follow these steps:
+To begin using Base framework in a client-side or server-side rendered project, follow these steps:

 1. **Clone the repository**:
 ```bash